pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/index.rst

   processing units.
 For more information, see
   `Datum <../datum/index.html>`__.

-- ``transform`` - Specifies the code that you want to run against your data, such as a Python script.
-Also specifies a Docker image that you want to use to run that script.
+- ``transform`` — Specifies the code that you want to run against your data, such as a Python script.
+Also, specifies a Docker image that you want to use to run that script.

 **Example:**